cbe453/arc-plato-intro/_episodes/15-transferring-files.md

 To copy a single file to or from the cluster, we can use `scp` ("secure copy").
 The syntax can be a little complex for new users, but we'll break it down.

-To transfer *to* another computer:
+To transfer *to* another computer (in this case from a local device to a remote server):
 ```
 {{ site.local.prompt }} scp path/to/local/file.txt {{ site.remote.user }}@{{ site.remote.login }}:path/on/{{ site.remote.name }}
 ```